Jeon Somi: 2018–present: Solo debut and mainstream success

 On March 1, 2021, Jeon was invited by The Blue House to commemorate the 102nd anniversary of the Korean Declaration of Independence.
 The ceremony was held at Tapgol Park in Jongno District, Seoul and attended by President of South Korea, Moon Jae-in.
-She recited a reading from the March 1st Declaration of Independence alongside foreign activist descendants, entirely in the Korean language.
+She recited a reading from the March 1 Declaration of Independence alongside foreign activist descendants, entirely in the Korean language.
 The Blue House revealed they selected Jeon as a multicultural representative for her popularity as an idol promoting Korean content worldwide.
 Jeon and most members of I.O.I reunited on their fifth debut anniversary with the livestream special Yes, I Love It! on May 4; only members Kyulkyung and Mina were absent.

 On July 23, Jeon was revealed to release a new single, "Dumb Dumb", on August 2.
 Its music video garnered 10 million views in under 24 hours on YouTube and 20 million views in two days, both personal records.
-The release peaked at numbers eight and nine on the Gaon Digital Chart and the Billboard Korea K-pop 100m respectively, marking her first top ten single as a soloist.
+The release peaked at numbers eight and nine on the Gaon Digital Chart and the Billboard Korea K-pop 100 respectively, marking her first top ten single as a soloist.
 "Dumb Dumb" also became her first chart entry in the Billboard Global Excl.
 U.S., debuting at number 130.
 In commemoration of the release, Jeon initiated a "Dumb Dumb Challenge" on TikTok, where the hashtag gained over 70 million views in two weeks and exceeded 122.7 million views the next day.

 On October 14, 2021, The Black Label confirmed that Jeon would release her first full-length album, XOXO, and its lead single of the same name on October 29.
 The digitally-released singles "Birthday", "Outta My Head", "What You Waiting For" and "Dumb Dumb" were among the tracks on the album.
 The album went on to debut at number six on the Gaon Album Chart and sold 55,223 copies in the month of November.
 Lead single "XOXO" peaked at number 43 on the Gaon Digital Chart and became her first chart entry in the Billboard Global 200 at number 185.

+On July 24, 2023, Jeon announced that she would be releasing a new extended play album Game Plan in August.
+The EP was released August 7, with the lead single "Fast Forward".
+The song was a commercial and critical success, peaking at number 5 on South Korea's Circle Digital Chart, and being named as one of the best K-pop songs of 2023 by Dazed and Business Insider.
+On December 12, 2023, Jeon released the special Christmas single "Ex-Mas" in collaboration with rapper Big Naughty.

+On August 2, 2024, Jeon released the summer special single "Ice Cream".

+On July 7, 2025, Jeon released the single "Extra".
+On July 21, The Black Label announced Jeon would release her second EP, Chaotic and Confused on August 11, 2025, with the track list revealed on July 30.